dstar30/dstar30.github.io/README.md

 Personal-site
 =============
-Waiting to add more stuff

-A personal website for my own practice
+This is my personal website using HTML, CSS, and jQuery